If you can’t afford travel insurance for China in 2020, you can’t afford to travel to China.

-As you can imagine, there’s a wide range of options.
 You can find any combination of travel insurance plans and providers to cover you for a variety of risks including:

 - Trip Protection or “cancellation coverage,” which reimburses you if you cancel your trip due to illness, death in the family, or some other unforeseen delay or events (e.g., airline strike, Icelandic volcano, etc).